dimyG/jekyll-theme-chirpy/_posts/2021-05-24-bitcoin-in-the-west.md

 Well, we usually hear that bitcoin could be used in an investment portfolio as a hedge against fiat money inflation, thanks to its limited supply.
 This common argument has merit and is based on one of bitcoin’s most indisputable properties.
 It’s **digital scarcity**.
 Some people though, go much further than that, claiming that bitcoin should completely replace fiat money and the central banks.
-On this one, I don't currently agree.
-I’m not at all convinced that sound money and austrian economics are a better alternative for achieving the promises of our modern era.
+I should confess that I'm quite sceptical on this view.
+I’m not convinced that sound money and austrian economics are a better alternative for achieving the promises of our modern era.
 Promises of abundance, freedom, peace, happiness and unlimited potential.
 I agree that our western governments and central banks aren’t perfect by no means, but I do believe that they genuinely care about the prosperity of their people.
-They are part of our societies success, and more or less they support the evolution path towards a more prosperous society.
+They are part of our societies success, and more or less they support the evolution path towards a more prosperous future.

-Besides, I think it's very challenging if not impossible, for a system with a constant monetary base (bitcoin standard) to improve the growth rate or deal with crises.
+Besides, I think it's very challenging for a system with a constant monetary base (bitcoin standard) to improve the growth rate or deal with crises.
 When the value of the currency increases to reflect a growing economy, spending and crediting mechanisms are greatly affected.
 People have an incentive not to spend, something that in theory could damage the economic activity.
 Credit would certainly be a challenge too.
 People should familiarize themselves with the idea that